kbberendsen/portfolio-analyzer/README.md

 ## Install app

-### Create a new directory for your project on your machine/server
+### Create a new directory for your portfolio analyzer on your machine/server
 ```
 mkdir portfolio-analyzer
 cd portfolio-analyzer